bnajafi/Technical-Environmental-Systems_General-Information/README.md

 In this [Link](https://energyplus.net/downloads) you can download the suitable  version of the software based on your operating System

 2. SketchUp:
-You can find the suitable installation file for your operating system from this [Link](https://www.sketchup.com/products/sketchup-free)
-, Pay attention that we are going to use SketchUp Make (SketchUp Free) and not SketchUp Pro which is a commercial software.
+You can find the suitable installation file (SketchUp Make 2016) for your operating system from this [Link](https://help.sketchup.com/en/downloading-older-versions), Pay attention that we are going to use SketchUp Make and not SketchUp Pro which is a commercial software.

 3. OpenStudio:
 The installation files of OpenStudio for different operating system can be found [here](https://www.openstudio.net/downloads).